 But for one former Snapchat software engineer, this farewell message took on a different tone entirely: Yesterday, Cheddar reported on an email the engineer, Shannon Lubetich, sent her colleagues at Snap in November 2017, in which Lubetich called attention to issues of discrimination and bias within the company, specifically on the engineering team.

-In the email, shared by Cheddar, Lubetich lists "reminders" of all of the things an engineer can be, including, "kind, compassionate, collaborative, outgoing, extroverted, loving, warm, friendly, a person who takes more than two days off when their child is born, a person who isn't straight or doesn't want to get married and have kids, a person who doesn't drink Red Bull or alcohol, a person who loves council, a person of color, and a woman."
+In the email, shared by Cheddar, Lubetich lists "reminders" of all of the things an engineer can be, including, "kind, compassionate, collaborative, outgoing, extroverted, loving, warm, friendly, a person who takes more than two days off when their child is born, a person who isn't straight or doesn't want to get married and have kids, a person who doesn't drink Red Bull or alcohol, a person who loves council, a person of colour, and a woman."

 Of course, anyone can be an engineer, no matter what their gender, sexuality, race, or drink of choice might be.
 But the implication of Lubetich's emails is that this is a list of traits that are not highly valued at Snap, and anyone who encompasses one of them — whether you are a new mom or an outgoing woman — is viewed as a less "legitimate" engineer because of it.

-In a statement, Hunter said, "I appreciate Shannon speaking out against any behaviors that are not in line with our values and the company we are trying to build.
+In a statement, Hunter said, "I appreciate Shannon speaking out against any behaviours that are not in line with our values and the company we are trying to build.
 We’ve worked hard to make Snap a place where everyone feels respected and everyone can grow.
 I’m excited about the progress that we have made this year, but know that we certainly have more work to do. ”

-Lubetich was writing about her time at Snap in particular, but she could have been referring to any number of tech companies, where women — especially women of color — in technical roles are still a minority, and the boy's club stereotype exists for a reason.
+Lubetich was writing about her time at Snap in particular, but she could have been referring to any number of tech companies, where women — especially women of colour — in technical roles are still a minority, and the boy's club stereotype exists for a reason.
 Yesterday's report prompted Snap to publicly share diversity statistics for the first time.
 The numbers aren't good — women fill just 13% of tech-related roles and 22% of senior roles — but also, sadly, aren't unusual.
 At Facebook, for example, women fill just 19% of the technical roles (35% of the company's employees are female).

 When diversity numbers draw backlash, many companies cite the pipeline problem — a reference to a lack of available, diverse talent — but Lubetich's scenario is strong evidence against that excuse.
 It's clear from her email that she left the company not because she was unhappy with the work she was doing, but because of culture issues that made her feel unwelcome.